TieDyedDevil/vumeter/README.md

 of that average value.
 You should not use this indicator to set recording levels.

+By default, two meters are instantiated.
+More or fewer meters may be specified via a command-line option; the logo text of each meter may be set individually.

 This code descends from original work by Martin Cameron.
 I've added text for labels on the scale and a logo, and have reworked the initialization code to (IMO) improve readability.